iamutsab-git/Ubay-E-Commerce/README.md

 cd Ubay-frontend
 npm run dev

-The frontend will be available at http://localhost:5173 (default Vite port).
-For a production build, run npm run build.
+The frontend will be available at http://localhost:5173 (default Vite port).For a production build, run npm run build.
 Start the Backend
 cd ../Ubay-backend
 npm start

 The backend API will be available at http://localhost:3000 (or your configured port).
 🗂️ Project Structure
 Ubay-E-Commerce/
 ├── .gitignore              # Shared ignores for the monorepo